Diverse diagnoses in esophageal perforation: Comparative insights from three cases

 1. University Sains Malaysia Health Campus, School of Medical Sciences, Department of Surgery, Kota Bharu, Malaysia

-2. Hospital Universiti Sains Malaysia, Kota Bharu, Malaysia
+2. Hospital Universiti Sains Malaysia, Department of Surgery, Kota Bharu, Malaysia

 No information available.